jlp1701/utctf-2021/re/peeb_poob/writeup.md

   exit(-1);
 }
 ```
 Basically, the user is queried for input from stdin.
-This input string is then transformed within the function `encode` and checked bytewise against a hardcoded string in memory.
+This input string is then transformed within the function `encode` and checked bytewise against a hardcoded string in memory (located at `0x00411010`).
 Only if the encoded input is equal to the memory string, the program prompts `Nice flag!`, which indicates, that we have to reconstruct the correct input resembling the actual flag.
 To achieve this, we need to semantically reverse the `encode` function and feed the hardcoded memory string into it.
 The `encode` function looks like this: